Frequently Asked Questions

 As I studied Integrative Counselling, I am able to use theory and techniques from a wide theoretical base.
 My practice draws on all three schools of counselling and psychotherapy: Behavioural, Humanistic and Psychodynamic.

-My work is mainly underpinned by Transactional Analysis, Gestalt, Attachment Theory, Person-Centred Theory, Neuroscience and Family Systems Theory.
-I also frequently use Creative Interventions, Life Stages, Existentialism, Coaching techniques and Creative CBT.
+My work is mainly underpinned by Transactional Analysis, Gestalt, Attachment Theory, Evolution / Ancestral Health, Person-Centred Theory, Neuroscience, Polyvagal Theory and Family Systems Theory.
+I also frequently use Creative Interventions, Life Stages, Existentialism & Coaching techniques.